dgketchum/Landsat578/README.md

 # Easy Landsat Download

 Download and unzip Landsat 5, 7, and 8 (a.k.a.
-LT5, LE7, LC8) via
+LT5, LE7, LC8) images
-the USGS website automatically using a command line interface or a simple python script.
+via the USGS website automatically using a command line interface or a simple python script.

 ## Install